microsoft/azure-pipelines-tasks/docs/bashnote.md

-# BashV3 Warning
+# BashV3 Note

-As of February 2018, the BashV3 task has started executing scripts with a target script type of "File Path" instead of sourcing them in the default case.
+As of February 2019, the BashV3 task has started executing scripts with a target script type of "File Path" instead of sourcing them in the default case.
 This does not work for scripts that do not have the executable bit set.
-Due the potential for breaking existing task users with this change, we have decided to continue to source scripts that don't have the executable bit set but throw a warning.
+For backwards compatibility, we will continue to source scripts that don't have the executable bit set.
+This will throw a warning.

 ## Solution